Psychology Beginner

 Manufactured FOMO backfires:

 When visitors detect fake FOMO, they extend that distrust to your entire offer.
-The credibility damage exceeds any short-term conversion lift.
+Research on consumer deception shows that once a visitor identifies one false claim, they discount all surrounding claims by a significant margin — the credibility damage far exceeds any short-term conversion lift.

 FOMO in Email Marketing